Starhawk is an author, activist, permaculture

-Her writing includes a children's book, various curricula and a greenbuilding manual for youth.
-She lectures on intersection of diversity, social justice, women's leadership, and sustainability.
+Her writing includes a children's book, various curricula, and a greenbuilding manual for youth.
+She lectures on the intersection of diversity, social justice, women's leadership, and sustainability.

 Pandora most recently co-founded the Black Permaculture Network, which is serving a community of diverse permaculturalists around access and support.

-She has studied four languages and lived and worked in over twelve countries and her other achievements include presenting at Tedx Denver and SF, and being awarded fellowships to Columbia University, Green For All and the Applied Research Center.
+She has studied four languages and lived and worked in over twelve countries.
+Her other achievements include presenting at TEDx Denver and SF and fellowships to Columbia University, Green For All, and the Applied Research Center.